Ay-mi/drug_discovery_coronavirus/README.md

-This is an ongoing bioinformatis project
+This is an ongoing bioinformatics project.